Talkala logo

 smsConfirmed

-How SMS works right now
+How SMS works

-At launch, the inbox is receive-only.
+The inbox is receive-only.
 You can see inbound texts tied to your number, but you can't send general outbound texts from your browser.

 • No owned number means no SMS inbox flow.